Luuk-Dev/YT-Stream/README.md

 ```

 ## Agent and cookies
 By default, the YT-Stream package automatically handles all cookies.
 This is being handled by a custom agent.
 The settings of this agent and the cookies can be configured.
 This can be done by creating a new instance of the `YTStreamAgent` and changing the settings of this.
-The first argument of the constructor should contain an array of cookies you'd like to add inside the request.
-This array can be left empty.
+The first argument of the constructor should eiither contain an array of cookies you'd like to add inside the request or a string which represents the file containing the cookies which will be used and synced.
+If you don't want to add any cookies, you can use an empty array here.
 The second argument of the constructor should contain an object with the custom settings for the agent.
 This custom agent can then be set by using the `setGlobalAgent` function.
 ```js
 const ytstream = require('yt-stream');